Token Handler Design Overview

 Unsecured Apps

-Data in unsecured apps like blogs or news sites can be pre-rendered to static content before it is deployed.
+Data in unsecured apps like blogs or news sites can be pre-rendered to static content before deployment.
 Technology stacks such as NEXT.js enable this, and you can take full advantage of the technology to deliver a high-performance site with good Search Engine Optimization (SEO).

 Yet an OAuth secured web application has different characteristics.
 The data to display is managed by APIs, requires secure access, varies by user and is not reachable by search engines.
 You therefore need a different architecture design.